 To keep it vegetarian add cooked chickpeas or soaked mung beans or soaked lentils.
 In this case, you don’t really have to add extra carbs because the legumes have plenty of carbohydrates.

 If you want to make it low-carb but with protein, add some cubed chicken breast if using soft veggies or cubed chicken thighs if using hard veggies.
 Chicken breast will overcook if pressure cooked longer than 5 minutes.

-If you want to add animal protein AND carbs I suggest cooking brown rice, or quinoa, or farro separately first and add a couple Tablespoons of it to the bowl you’ll be serving the vegetable soup in.
+If you want to add animal protein AND carbs I suggest cooking brown rice, quinoa, or farro separately first, and then add a couple of tablespoons to the bowl you’ll be serving the vegetable soup in.
 Cooking whole grains in the Instant Pot takes longer than 5 minutes and when left in the vegetable soup for too long soak up all broth and become soggy.

 Important note to avoid the burn warning

 Tomato sauce is notorious for setting off the “burn” warning on the Instant Pot.

 The best way to avoid this is to add tomato sauce at the very end on TOP of all other ingredients and to NOT stir it into the broth but let it sit on top.